Your browser is out of date.

 Shah-i Zinda

-This avenue of mausoleums is one of Samarkand’s most beloved sites, and consists of grand tombs resembling palaces decorated with brilliant bursts of colour and geometric patterns exuding the essence of Central Asian artwork and design.
-The name means ‘Tomb of the Living King’ and holds the grave of 7th century Qusam, the cousin of the prophet Mohammed.
-Many of these tombs were controversially restored in 2005, leaving much of the mosaics, majolica and terracotta to be restorations and not in their original state.
+The name means ‘Tomb of the Living King’ and it holds the grave of 7th century Qusam, the cousin of the prophet Mohammed.
+Many of these tombs were controversially restored in 2005, which means much of the mosaics, majolica, and terracotta is not in its original state.

 The stunning façade of one of the mausoleum's buildings © Poliorketes / Shutterstock